Polynomial interpolation: Proof of Lagrange remainder

-Thus the remainder term in the Lagrange form of the Taylor theorem is a special case of interpolation error when all interpolation nodes x_{i} are identical.
+This parallels the reasoning behind the Lagrange remainder term in the Taylor theorem; in fact, the Taylor remainder is a special case of interpolation error when all interpolation nodes x_{i} are identical.
 Note that the error will be zero when $x = x_i$ for any i.
 Thus, the maximum error will occur at some point in the interval between two successive nodes.